Search samples

 Map<String, String>

-On metadata field values like "date" can not be applied wilcards.
+On metadata field values like "date", wildcards cannot be applied.

 The map of the properties is composed of pairs: